billsix/spimulator/README.md

 ### Copyright

+spimulator is Copyright (c) 2021, by William Emerison Six, starting from git commit e10b97408f6d2c405c36ab05cdffbf40828970fd All rights reserved.

+spimulator is distributed under a BSD license.
+See LICENSE

+### Original work

 SPIM is Copyright (c) 1990-2020, by James R. Larus.
 All rights reserved.

-SPIM is Copyright (c) 2021, by William Emerison Six, starting from git commit e10b97408f6d2c405c36ab05cdffbf40828970fd All rights reserved.

-SPIM is distributed under a BSD license.
-See LICENSE

-### Original work

 This project is derived from spim, https://sourceforge.net/projects/spimsimulator/.